MartineStorm/MartineStorm/README.md

 - 👋 Hi, I’m @MartineStorm
 - 👀 I’m interested in SQL and enjoy Web-development.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Typescript, Python and SQL
-- 💞️ I’m looking to collaborate on nothing yet.
+- 💞️ I’m looking to collaborate on an online webstore with integrated APIs for orders, payments, etc.
 - 📫 How to reach me martine.stormen@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: Global Engagement: My commitment to discovering new cultures and markets through my travels to countries such as the USA, Monaco, Germany, and the Netherlands has given me a richer understanding of international dynamics.